thendo991/CleanCity/docs/jira-setup.md

-# Jira Setup Guide for CleanCity QA Testing
+# Project Management Tool Setup Guide for CleanCity QA Testing

+**Note:** Students may use either Jira **or** GitHub Kanban (Projects) for all project management, bug tracking, and reporting requirements.
+GitHub Kanban is free and integrated with GitHub, making it a convenient alternative to Jira.
+All instructions below are for Jira, but equivalent steps can be followed in GitHub Kanban.

 ## 📋 **Document Information**